The United States Food and Drug Administration (FDA) regulates

 Not included are like gas mixtures that are considered additives rather than GRAS.

-In the late 60’s cyclamate salts, which were employed
+In the late 60’s cyclamate salts, which were utilized

 as an artificial sweetener for sodas and grouped as GRAS, began to be reconsidered.
 The results prompted